nuxt-community/sentry-module/docs/content/en/guide/usage.md

 }
 ```

+### Usage in server middleware

+Sentry instance is accessible through the `process.sentry`.

 ### Usage in other lifecycle areas

 For the other special Nuxt lifecycle areas like `plugins`, `middleware`, and `nuxtServerInit`, the `$sentry` object is also accessible through the `context` object like so: